DanielMFernandes/CCNA_Course_Notes/Course_Notes/SNMP.md

     - NMS changes settings on Managed Devices
     - NMS checks status of Managed Devices

-- Variables, such as Interface Status, Temperature, Traffic Load, Hostname, etc are stored in the MANAGMENT INFORMATION BASE (MIB) and identified using Object IDs (OIDs)
+- Variables, such as Interface Status, Temperature, Traffic Load, Hostname, etc are stored in the MANAGEMENT INFORMATION BASE (MIB) and identified using Object IDs (OIDs)

 Main SNMP versions : SNMPv1, SNMPv2c, SNMPv3